LivePersonInc/developer-center/pages/Documents/APIGuidelines/accessing-liveperson-apis.md

 ---
 pagename: Accessing LivePerson APIs
 sitesection: Documents
-categoryname: "Getting Started"
+categoryname: "API Guidelines"
-documentname: API Guidelines
-permalink: api-guidelines-accessing-liveperson-apis.html
+permalink: accessing-liveperson-apis.html
-order: 11
 indicator: both
 redirect_from:
     - essential-resources-accessing-liveperson-apis.html
+    - api-guidelines-accessing-liveperson-apis.html
 ---

 Some of our APIs require authorization before you can use them.
 This is done via either of the following methods: